 Overall Rating: 7 Night Girls out of 10

 As Terra continues to fall to the ground she suddenly stops and realizes she has the ability to fly.
-While Terra is happy at first she quickly loses control of her new power and is flying around uncontrollably.
+While Terra is happy at first she quickly loses control of her new power and flies around uncontrollably.

 Terra suddenly stops and sees, much to her horror, that Thragg has grabbed her leg.
 Terra tries to kick Thragg away but is unsuccessful.